Skip to main content

 );

 4. Use useNavigate from fdk-core/utils instead of react-router-dom for navigation.
-This ensures standardized routing behavior across locales.
+This ensures standardized routing behavior across locale.

 5. Ensure date/time formatting uses the selected locale with toLocaleString.